wootfish/eli.sohl.com/drafts/wangs-attack.md

 sounds pretty good, but don't get too excited just yet.

-If you'll grant me license to editorialize for a moment: The unusually loose phrasing of this probability's value seems (to me) to imply that Wang et al. were unable to directly measure the probability, suggesting that even they may not have found a methodology for enforcing _all_ of their conditions.
+If you'll grant me license to editorialize for a moment: The unusually loose phrasing of this probability's value seems (to me) to imply that Wang et al. were unable to directly measure it, suggesting that even they may not have found a methodology for enforcing _all_ of their conditions.
 They likely got close, but how close is anyone's guess.

-With that in mind, let's see how close we can get.[^4]
+With that in mind, let's see how close we can get.
 The idea for the whole attack is something like this:

-[^4]: How close?
-I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described here.
-With my Python implementation running in a Qubes VM on my ThinkPad T420s, this shakes out to about one collision per 20 seconds.

 Generate a random input message; then, compute all the intermediate states generated by hashing this message; in the process of computing these states, derive and perform the necessary message modifications for these states to satisfy as many as possible of the conditions in Table 6.

-Wang et al. simply call this "message modification", but let's have a little more fun and refer to it as _massaging the message_.
-Successfully carrying out the attack means managing a meticulous message massage.
+Wang et al. simply call this "message modification", but let's add a little flavor and refer to it as _massaging the message_, or simply conducting a _message massage_.

-After massaging the message, our odds of finding a collision between the message and its modified version are very good.
+After massaging the message, our odds of finding a collision between the message and its modified version are greatly increased.
 The more conditions we are able to satisfy, the higher the probability of success.

-We'll start by massaging the message so that all the first-round conditions are met; then, we'll use a somewhat more complex procedure to enforce as many of the second-round conditions as we can manage.
-We won't even bother with the third-round conditions - you'll see why when we get to the second round.
+We'll start by massaging the message so that all the first-round conditions are met; then, we'll use a somewhat more complex procedure to enforce a few of the second-round conditions.
+We won't even bother with the third-round conditions -- you'll see why when we get to the second round.

 #### Enforcing Constraints

-Since our constraints all concern the values of specific bits within 32-bit integers, we can easily enforce them through bitwise operations.
+Since all our constraints pertain to specific bits within 32-bit integers, we can easily enforce them through bitwise operations.

 Frankly, I'd hope you can figure this part out on your own.
-That said, there are a couple different reasonable ways of doing it, and the choice you make can have a big impact on performance, so let's take a moment to go over the options.
+That said, the way you choose to implement it can have a big impact on performance, so let's take a moment to go over the options.

 The first option is to enforce each constraint individually.
 This is less performant than the other option we'll be looking at, but it is also arguably more straightforward.